-Potential Effect Impact Prediction Quantitative Monitoring Variable Thresholds Monitoring Activity Frequency Project- related mortality Predatory Mammals will not be killed as a result of Project activities Number of grizzly bears, wolves and wolverines killed Two individuals of the same species in a year Pits and mine site ground surveys Weekly, at least.
-Includes inspections of waste streams to ensure no attractants for Predatory Mammals Road surveys Weekly, at least Incident and vehicle encounter reports Ongoing (when incidents with wildlife occur) Baker Lake Hunter Harvest Study (for wolverines) Initiated in 2007, stopped in 2015 and scheduled for re- implementation in 2017 Quarterly data collection; Yearly reporting Disturbance of Den Sites Active Predatory Mammal dens will not be destroyed or disturbed to the point of den abandonment Number of active grizzly bear, wolf or wolverine dens destroyed or abandoned due to sensory disturbances One active den Den-specific management plan, active den site surveys Initiated by the detection of an active Predatory Mammal den (grizzly bear, wolf or wolverine) within the active footprint or vicinity of Project facilities.
+Potential Effect Impact Prediction Quantitative Monitoring Variable Thresholds Monitoring Activity Frequency Pits and mine site ground surveys Weekly, at least.
+Includes inspections of waste streams to ensure no attractants for Predatory Mammals Predatory Тwo Road surveys Weekly, at least Project- related mortality Mammals will not be killed as a result of Project activities Number of grizzly bears, wolves and wolverines killed individuals of the same species in a year Incident and vehicle encounter reports Ongoing (when incidents with wildlife occur) Baker Lake Hunter Harvest Study (for wolverines) Initiated in 2007, stopped in 2015 and scheduled for re- implementation in 2017 Quarterly data collection; Yearly reporting Disturbance of Den Sites Active Predatory Mammal dens will not be destroyed or disturbed to the point of den abandonment Number of active grizzly bear, wolf or wolverine dens destroyed or abandoned due to sensory disturbances One active den Den-specific management plan, active den site surveys Initiated by the detection of an active Predatory Mammal den (grizzly bear, wolf or wolverine) within the active footprint or vicinity of Project facilities.
 See Figure 12 .
 Frequency of den monitoring will be determined by season, species and location.
 See Appendix I